chef/chef-web-docs/chef_master/source/upgrade_chef_automate.rst

 Upgrading from a ``delivery-cluster`` setup
 --------------------------------------------------------

-Chef Delivery clusters configured using the ``delivery-cluster`` setup process specify a search method to identify build nodes that is not compatible with the new build node installation mechanism used by Chef Automate.
-In order to ensure that both your existing build nodes and those added with ``delivery-ctl install-build-node`` can be seen by an Chef Automate server, you will need to edit ``/etc/delivery/delivery.rb`` and modify the value present for ``delivery['default_search']``.
+Chef Delivery clusters configured using the ``delivery-cluster`` setup process specify a search method to identify build nodes that is not compatible with the previous build node or new runner installation mechanisms used by Chef Automate.
+In order to ensure that both your existing build nodes and those added with ``delivery-ctl install-build-node`` or ``delivery-ctl install-runner`` can be seen by an Chef Automate server, you will need to edit ``/etc/delivery/delivery.rb`` and modify the value present for ``delivery['default_search']``.

 In the ``delivery.rb`` configured by ``delivery-cluster``, you will find a line that looks like this: